VaanaCZ/LANVP/README.md

 > [!IMPORTANT]
 > Do not forget to extract all of the files, including the "plugins" directory.
 If this step is missed, then V-Patch will not be loaded.

-> [!WARNING]
-> Some cases or activities may still be unbeatable when playing with a high frame rate.
-If you encounter such an issue, disable the FPS unlock in the config file (lanvp.ini in the plugins directory of your game installation), restart the game, pass the current section, re-enable the FPS unlock in the config and restart the game again.

 ## Linux (Proton/Wine) Installation

 Use the same steps as above in addition to [this guide](https://cookieplmonster.github.io/setup-instructions/#proton-wine) by Silent.